CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 * Intersection test
   * Block size left unchanged as it's optimal.
   * Pre-cache geometries in shared memory:
-    * Reduced access to device memory by 30% in data size, without obvious change in exec time.
+    * Reduced access to device memory by 30% in data size, without obvious change in execution time.
-      * More access to L1 cache as a result.
+      * Higher L1 cache hitrate as a result.
       * In some cases execution becomes faster but the improvement is not consistent.
     * LIMITATION: Current code allows only 64 geometries in the shared memory, which is equal to the block size; this is fine for non-mesh geometries and less than 64 geometries.
 For bigger scenes, extra codes for loading more geometries will be needed for it to work.
 The extra codes shouldn't be hard, but would have an obvious impact on the performance due to more memory access.
   * Move temporary variable declarations out of for-loop; change all parameters of intersection test to pass by reference: